11 Species of Woodpeckers in Indiana

 Second, bellied woodpeckers have stiff tail feathers, which give them stability when pecking away at bark and aid in their flight if startled.

-Finally, bellied woodpeckers have very sharp eyesight, which allows them to detect food sources quickly, even if it is high up on a tree trunk or limb.
+Finally, bellied woodpeckers have very sharp eyesight, allowing them to quickly detect food sources, even if it is high up on a tree trunk or limb.

 2. Red-Headed Woodpecker